fan2/mkdocs/docs/blog/posts/arm/arm-program-counter.md

 The PC is *never* accessible as a named register.
 Its use is implicit in certain instructions such as PC-relative load and address generation.
 The PC cannot be specified as the destination of a data processing instruction or load instruction.

-[ARM 64-Bit Assembly Language](https://www.amazon.com/64-Bit-Assembly-Language-Larry-Pyeatt/dp/0128192216/) | 3 Load/store and branch instructions

-3.2 AArch64 user registers - 3.2.7 Program counter

-The program counter, `pc`, always contains the address of the ==next== instruction that will be executed.
-The processor increments this register by *four*, automatically, after each instruction is fetched from memory.
-By moving an address into this register, the programmer can cause the processor to *fetch* the next instruction from the new address.
-This gives the programmer the ability to jump to any address and begin executing code there.
-Only a small number of instructions can access the pc directly.
-For example instructions that create a PC-relative address, such as `adr`, and instructions which load a register, such as `ldr`, are able to access the program counter directly.

-### PC accessibility
+## PC accessibility restrictions

 [Arm Compiler armasm User Guide](https://developer.arm.com/documentation/dui0801/latest) | 5.7 Program Counter in AArch64 state

-In AArch64 state, the Program Counter (`PC`) contains the address of the currently executing instruction.
+In AArch64 state, the Program Counter (`PC`) contains the address of the *currently* executing instruction.
 It is incremented by the size of the instruction executed, which is always *four* bytes.

 In AArch64 state, the PC is *not* a general purpose register and you *cannot* access it explicitly.
 The following types of instructions read it implicitly: